phryneas/redux-starter-kit/docs/api/createAsyncThunk.md

 ```

 - TypeScript: Using rejectWithValue to access a custom rejected payload in a component
-  _Note: this is a contrived example assuming our userAPI only ever throws a validation-specific errors_
+  _Note: this is a contrived example assuming our userAPI only ever throws validation-specific errors_

 ```typescript
 import { createAsyncThunk, createSlice, unwrapResult } from '@reduxjs/toolkit'